Welcome to my classroom website!

 About the Teacher:

-Jennifer Weber has worked at Bishop Dunn Memorial School for the past four years, initially as a Fifth Grade co-teacher and now teaching as the Middle School Science Teacher.
+Jennifer Weber has worked at Bishop Dunn Memorial School for the past five years, initially as a Fifth Grade co-teacher and now teaching as the Middle School Science Teacher.
 Previously, Jennifer has taught in public schools throughout Dutchess County.
 Jennifer’s desire to educate students inside and outside the traditional classroom has led her to teach students at the Newburgh Armory in addition to volunteering for programs such as Math and Science Matters…Especially for Young Women.
 Her dedication to her students leads Jennifer to always make time for her students, even during non-traditional school hours.

 Jennifer is a firm believer in collaborating with others to create meaningful learning experiences for all of her students.
 After all, as Helen Keller once said, “Alone we can do so little; together we can do so much.”
 During her time here at Bishop Dunn, Jennifer has collaborated several times with Mount Saint Mary College professors and students as well as with numerous colleagues.